MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **ABAWD BANKED MONTH FIATER**
 Bug fixes to the script.
 The script will stop early in the run if the REVW date has not been entered and alert the worker to the reason for the error.
 The script also has a way to account for resources and handle adjusting the expedited status based on the information provided *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2491 & 2623*

+**NEW JOB REPORTED**
+Added TIKL checkbox, cleaned up date variables and case note, created more space/lined up edit boxes in dialog, added check for password in do loop *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2612*

 ### BULK
 **DAIL REPORT**
 The DAIL Report will now create a second worksheet in the Excel report that has counts for each worker's DAILs, including total DAILs and any of the DAIL types selected. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2574*